Park: Design

 Park design is influenced by the intended purpose and audience, as well as by the available land features.
-A park intended to provide recreation for children may include a playground.
-A park primarily intended for adults may feature walking paths and decorative landscaping.
-Specific features, such as riding trails, may be included to support specific activities.
+A park may feature walking paths and decorative landscaping, while a park intended to provide recreation for children may include a playground.
+Specific features such as riding trails may be included to support certain activities.
+Some seating is often provided.
+Some parks in the UK and elsewhere have a "Happy to Chat" bench, a bench with a sign on it with wording such as "Happy to chat bench.
+Sit here if you don't mind someone stopping to say hello".

 The design of a park may determine who is willing to use it.
 Walkers might feel unsafe on a mixed-use path that is dominated by fast-moving cyclists or horses.
 Different landscaping and infrastructure may even affect children's rates of park usage according to gender.
 Redesigns of two parks in Vienna suggested that the creation of multiple semi-enclosed play areas in a park could encourage equal use by boys and girls.

 Parks are part of the urban infrastructure: for physical activity, for families and communities to gather and socialize, or for a simple respite.
 Research reveals that people who exercise outdoors in green-space derive greater mental health benefits.
 Providing activities for all ages, abilities and income levels is important for the physical and mental well-being of the public.

 Parks can also benefit pollinators, and some parks (such as Saltdean Oval in East Sussex) have been redesigned to accommodate them better.
 Some organizations, such as the Xerces Society are also promoting this idea.